-If that does not work, there is a way to force Surfer to use the older Microsoft driver on the computer to render the 3D surface maps instead of the video card driver.
+If that does not work, there is a way to force Surfer to use the Microsoft software video driver on the computer to render the 3D surface maps instead of the video card driver.
 To do this:

 - Click File | Options.

 - Click on Rendering in the left pane.